rthomasv3/ai-assistant/README.md

 This is a simple AI chat assistant built using [Rust](https://www.rust-lang.org/) as the backend and [Tauri](https://tauri.app/) + [Vue 3](https://vuejs.org/) for the frontend.
 It supports all desktop platforms and can use your GPU to improve performance.
 The entire app compiles to just one executable and should be fairly small (~under 7MB).
 To get started you just need to add your models in the Model Folder found in Settings.

-GPU acceleration is set to `cublas` by default for both Windows and Linux, so to use the release you'll need the CUDA Toolkit installed.
-For Mac, `metal` is on by default.

 ![ai-assistant screenshot](screenshot3.png)